4 Hikes Near Queenstown (that you can do right from your hotel)

 Starting with one of the easiest and shortest hikes on the list is the Tiki Trail.
 The Tiki Trail winds up through the forest area near the Gondola behind Queenstown.

 This short hike up takes around an hour and finishes at the Skyline building.
-It is the closest hike to town starting only meters from town centre!
+It is the closest hike to town starting only meters from town center!

 To start the hike simply head to the bottom of the Gondola in town and follow the clearly marked signs onto the trail.
 From the center of town, this is only a 5-minute walk!
 Although the trail is well maintained some parts of the hike are steep and slippery.
 This hike is short however it is completely uphill so allow extra time if you’re not feeling super fit.